How much does a trip to Morocco cost?

 Choose your accommodation in Morocco

 Morocco is a country of a thousand colors and has the most varied landscapes.
 From the fine sandy beaches by the sea to the sumptuous landscapes of the Atlas Mountains, Morocco is a country that attracts many visitors.
-The ideal is to take a vacation rental, at Sun location for example, in order to be able to have freedom that you probably have less when you stay in a hotel.
+The idea is to take a vacation rental, at Sun location for example, in order to be able to have the freedom that you probably have less when you stay in a hotel.
 Indeed, a rental makes it possible to dispense with the constraints that can be encountered at the hotel and allow, especially with family, to have a friendly and comfortable place.

 The main cities to visit in Morocco

 This list is of course indicative, but it allows you to see the country in all its facets.
 First, it should be remembered that when we think of “Morocco”, we think of Marrakech as a priority.